Travis

 This guide covers build environment and configuration topics specific to Android projects.
-Please make sure to read our Tutorial and general build configuration guides first.
+Please make sure to read our Onboarding and General Build configuration guides first.

 Android builds are not available on the macOS environment.